Wix-Freaks/.github/profile/README.md

 ## Step 4: Commenting the Code
 - Open each code file in a text editor or IDE.
 - Review the code and add comments to provide explanations, clarify functionality, or describe important sections.
-- If you need assistance in generating comments, you can utilize ChatGPT to provide context-based comments.
+- If you need assistance in generating comments, you can utilize ChatGPT  or apps like [ Docify AI ](https://youtu.be/WzB4SlbiuF0) to provide context-based comments.
 Simply provide the code snippet to ChatGPT and ask for suggestions or explanations.

 ## Step 5: Summarizing Code Files
 - For each code file, generate a summary that describes the purpose and functionality of the code.